 - Start at the Library home page

-- Click Research Guides, select Business administration from the drop-down menu, and click the magnifying glass.
+- Click Research Guides, select Business Administration from the menu

 - Select one of the recommended databases for starting your research.
-In this case, try Business Source Complete.
+In this case, try ABI/Inform Global.

 - When you are off-campus, you will have to sign into the library proxy server using your Laurentian ID.
 When you sign in successfully, you will be redirected to your research destination.

-- The Business Source Complete search page has a fairly overwhelming set of options, but let's start with a simple search for "decision making".
-That returns over 180,000 results--way too many!
+- The ABI/Informal Global search page has a fairly overwhelming set of options, but let's start with a simple search for "decision making".
+That returns over 650,000 results--way too many!
 And the results are at the article level, not at the journal level.
 But you can narrow it down easily from here.

-- Add the Trade publications and Magazines filters again.
-Now you're down to around 15,000 results.
+- Add the Trade publications filter again.
+Now you're down to around 65,000 results.
 Still a lot, but you can scan the page counts and publication titles in the first few results to see if there's a journal that might be a good match.
 For example "Don't be a 'naked baby on a beach.' is published in Directors & Boards, which sounds promising, but is only one page long (p25-25), so probably isn't a good fit.

-One more thing you can do to make your life slightly easier for this assignment: you can also select the Limit to: Full text option in the Refine Results column to avoid having to wade through results for which we only have a citation.
+One more thing you can do to make your life slightly easier is to select the Limit to: Full text option to avoid having to wade through results for which we only have a citation.
 For real research, you want to see those citations because the library can almost always get you a copy of any article in just a few days through the RACER service, and you don't want to miss out on what might be the best article to support your research--but if this is just an assignment, you can skip that step for expedience.